Crusader99/mbti-coding-task/README.md

 #### Selected Technology Stack

-- Programming Language: **Kotlin** for better robustness against NullPointerExceptions and more readable code.
+- Programming language: **Kotlin** for better robustness against NullPointerExceptions and more readable code.
-- Build Tool: **Gradle** with Kotlin DSL for consistent usage of Kotlin, even in build scripts.
+- Build tool: **Gradle** with Kotlin DSL for consistent usage of Kotlin, even in build scripts.
 - Tests:
-  - **JUnit 5** to identify errors in the merge algorithm through automated test units.
+  - **JUnit 5** to find errors in the MERGE-algorithm through automated test units.
-- Continuous Integration (CI):
+- Continuous integration (CI):
   - GitHub Actions to automatically execute all test units after every commit.
   - Earthly for reproducible execution, independent of GitHub Actions, Jenkins, CircleCI, etc.